-The US OPEN Racquetball Online Charity Auction partnering St Jude, Rapha House and JDRF came about last year when Executive Director Doug Ganim contacted Dee and Sal Perconti about running an expanded fund raising event.
+The US OPEN Racquetball Online Charity Auction partnering St Jude’s and Rapha House came about last year when Executive Director Doug Ganim contacted Dee and Sal Perconti about running an expanded fund raising event.

-US OPEN Racquetball has supported St. Jude and JDRF for 20+ years and has raised hundreds of thousands of dollars.
+US OPEN Racquetball has supported St. Jude for 20+ years and has raised hundreds of thousands of dollars.

-He asked if we would be interested running an auction to serve not only St Jude and JDRF, but also Rapha House which rescues kids who are victims of trafficking.
+He asked if we would be interested running an auction to serve not only St Jude, but also Rapha House which rescues kids who are victims of trafficking.

 We are about helping children in need no matter what that need is.

 Auction Team Member Stories

 Six years ago, my husband Sal and I were content running our Software Company, Perconti Data Systems, in St. Petersburg, Florida, when our lives changed forever.
 We heard about an organization called Rapha House that rescues little girls who have been victims of trafficking.

 We saw a documentary called Baht (Money in Cambodian) and it was like we got hit with a lightning bolt!
 We both agreed we had to do something to help immediately.
 There was no question that Rapha House and wounded children would be our passion forever.

 Our church was going on a mission trip to Cambodia, to visit the Rapha House Safe Houses, but that wasn’t for many months.
 We learned that as part of their recovery, the girls learn a vocation.
 Some of them make beautiful purses, wallets, scarves and other merchandise.
 So we decided to start selling the merchandise to raise money for the Safehouses.